 --Technical director will enter all forms into database.
 Just before comment writing time print out of database will be posted on bulletin board and emailed to all students.
 You can check your tech credit for accuracy.
 See technical director if credited incorrectly.

 --This will affect your final grade.
 Doing no tech work lowers grade a whole grade (A becomes B).
 Half way job of tech credit, being late, etc. lowers grade ½ a grade (A becomes A-).
 Doing a great job can increase your grade (D becomes C-).

 --General use of the theater: respect the space, return to neutral including classroom spaces.
 Using the stage now as a classroom—must return all to neutral.
 No food/drink, clean all spaces, no non-tech in tech gallery and booth.

 --All performers participate in strike, not just the techies.
 EVERY PERFORMER STAYS FOR STRIKE!!
-You cannot leave until you check in with John Kelly and he checks your name off his list as having completed strike.
+You cannot leave until you check in with Drew and he checks your name off his list as having completed strike.
 Strike can take anywhere from 20 minutes to 2 hours depending on the show.
-Kelly and your director will decide if the strike is complete before allowing students to leave.
-Kelly will take attendance.
+Drew and your director will decide if the strike is complete before allowing students to leave.
+Drew will take attendance.

 Your Technical Director